 This means that the Dynamic Scale Loop can be used to test a wide range of chemicals such as scale inhibitors, antiscalants, scale inhibitors or scale removers.
 It can be used for all aqueous solutions with crystalline deposits, e.g. carbonate, sulphate, iron and other deposits, sugar, salt from seawater and geothermal water.

-As experts in Dynamic Scale Loops laboratory equipment, we offer two different Scale Loops models for every need.
+As experts in Dynamic Scale Loops laboratory equipment, we offer three different Scale Loops models for every need.

 If fluids containing water are pumped through a pipeline, or if sea water or reservoir water are back-pressed, barium sulphate or other salt deposits (scale) can form, especially when salt water and reservoir water are mixing.
 These hardly soluble substances deposit to the inner wall of the pipeline and can plug the line or the pores in the sediment.